argosnothing/niri-scratchpad/README.md

 The program will also manage windows that have been deleted since running the command last.
 If you invoke `niri-scratchpad create 1` and register 1 has been deleted since last excution, it will bind the currently focused window to that register instead as a scratchpad.

+Scratchpad memory does not persist on logging out on session.

 ```kdl
     workspace "stash" {
         open-on-output "DP-1" // Your output name, or just omit this property entirely